BamaInsider.com - Thursday Insider Report on Alabama football

 Thursday Insider Report on Alabama football

-TUSCALOOSA, Ala. — Alabama escaped the heat Thursday as it worked under the lights at night for its sixth of 20 practices during preseason camp.
-Players were dressed in full pads under clear, 77-degree weather for the workout.
-Here are a few notes from the media viewing period.
+TUSCALOOSA, Ala. — Alabama participated in its 12th of a total 20 preseason practices Thursday as the team prepared for its final scrimmage Saturday.
+Players were dressed in full pads in sunny, 92-degree weather for the workout.
+Here are some notes from the media viewing period.

-— After spending the past three practices with the inside linebackers, Christopher Allen was back working with the outside linebackers Thursday.
-Ben Davis remained with the outside linebackers after beginning camp at inside linebacker.
+— Najee Harris (lower leg) missed his fourth straight practice after reportedly injuring himself in last weekend’s scrimmage.
+He was seen in the weight room wearing a black, no-contact jersey.

-— Alabama might have found a solution to its lack of depth inside as four-star linebacker Ale Kaho is set to join the team soon after receiving his release from Washington earlier this week.
-Kaho would be able to play immediately upon enrolling at Alabama.
+— Alabama head coach Nick Saban did not address Harris during his post-scrimmage news conference Saturday but is scheduled to speak again tonight.
+BamaInsider.com will have an update on Harris following Saban’s news conference at 5 p.m.
+CT.

 Not yet a subscriber?